profile picture

 Algebra of groupoids

 Groupoids are a slight generalization of groups and they capture symmetries of most geometric objects.
-The algebraic theory of groups is known by just about every mathematician, and you can read all about it on Wikipedia.
+The algebraic theory of groups is known by every mathematician, and you can read all about it on Wikipedia or many books.
 The algebraic theory of groupoids is known by very few.
 You could read about the theory of groups and see if you can find and prove analogous algebraic facts for groupoids.

 Facial Recognition

-Linear algebra is a very powerful branch of mathematics which computers are very good at.
+Linear algebra is a very powerful branch of mathematics which is the basis of most statistics and modern AI.
 To a computer, a face is just a very big matrix of pixels, and you can compare faces by essentially turning that face into a vector and comparing the vectors in a huge-dimensional space.
 If you are good at coding, you can tweak this basic idea to write a pretty good facial recognition algorithm.

 Coding skills